Why Are So Many Indian Arranged Marriages Successful?

 Relinquishing Difficult Aspects of the Choice

 In free-choice marriage decisions, one of the hardest challenges is finding a good set of options to choose from.
 From those interested in marriage, complaints about how hard it is to find a good man or a good woman are commonplace.
-Just as problematic, when left to their own devices, people tend to use prescreening criteria that emphasize outward appearances (looks, possessions, etc.).
-These are short-term oriented but may not necessarily contribute to longer-term marital outcomes.
+Just as problematic, when left to their own devices, people tend to use prescreening criteria that emphasize external factors (looks, possessions, etc.).
+These are short-term oriented and may not necessarily contribute to longer-term marital outcomes.
 For instance, social psychologists have found impressive evidence for “attractiveness matching” in which daters give heavy weight to physical attractiveness of potential partners, and favor those whose attractiveness is comparable to their own.

-A second difficult challenge is choice set size.
+A second difficult challenge is the choice set size.
 The question of how many potential partners to date before marrying someone can be answered by math (the answer is the square root of n, where n is potential lifetime dates, the solution to the “optimal stopping problem”) or computation (made famous by the big data-driven process used by mathematician Chris McKinlay on OKCupid).
 But for most people, it is difficult to figure out when to stop searching and just as hard not to begin again once they have settled for a chosen partner.

 When a marriage is arranged, both these problems are solved.
 Prospects come vetted.
 What is more, they share many characteristics such as social class, religion, caste (yes, even today, for Hindus), and educational attainment that signal similarity and may be important predictors of longer-term marriage success.
 The vetting process also limits the choice set size and puts a grinding halt to further search once a choice is made.
 Making others you trust do all the hard work in the choice process pays off.